 Lima in Peru

-Lima is the capital of Peru and for many travelers, it's their first contact with the country.
-The city lies directly on the Pacific, is huge, loud, bustling, and in many places surprisingly beautiful.
+Lima is the capital of Peru and for many travelers the first contact with the country.
+The city is located directly on the Pacific, is huge, loud, busy and in many places surprisingly beautiful.
 Those who only transfer at the airport miss an important part of Peru.

-The city combines colonial history, pre-Columbian traces, modern city districts, coastal parks, markets, museums, and one of South America's most exciting cuisines.
-Lima is not polished smooth.
-The city sometimes seems chaotic, sometimes gray, sometimes elegant, and sometimes all at once.
+The city combines colonial history, pre-Columbian traces, modern districts, coastal parks, markets, museums and one of the most exciting cuisines in South America.
+Lima is not polished.
+The city sometimes seems chaotic, sometimes gray, sometimes elegant and sometimes all at once.

 History of Lima

-Lima was founded on January 18, 1535, by Francisco Pizarro.
+Lima was founded on January 18, 1535 by Francisco Pizarro.
 The original name was Ciudad de los Reyes, meaning City of Kings.
-Its location in the Rímac River valley was strategically favorable because it brought together the coast, the river valley, and access to the hinterland.
+The location in the valley of the RĆo RĆmac was strategically favorable because coast, river valley and access to the hinterland came together.

-During the colonial era, Lima became the capital of the Viceroyalty of Peru.
-This viceroyalty was one of Spain's most important power centers in South America.
-Administration, church, trade, education, and political power were concentrated in the city.
+During the colonial period, Lima became the capital of the Viceroyalty of Peru.
+This viceroyalty was one of the most important centers of Spanish power in South America.
+Administration, church, trade, education and political power were concentrated in the city.

-However, Lima's history is not just a story of Spanish palaces.
+However, Lima's history is not just a history of Spanish palaces.
 Even before the colonial city, older cultures existed in the area of today's metropolis.
-A visible example is Huaca Pucllana in Miraflores, an adobe structure in the middle of modern buildings.
+A visible example is Huaca Pucllana in Miraflores, a adobe structure in the middle of modern houses.

-Later, earthquakes, reconstruction, migration, and economic changes shaped the cityscape.
-People from the Andes, the coast, the Amazon region, and other countries moved to Lima.
-This created a city that simultaneously displays many forms of Peruvian identity.
+Later, earthquakes, reconstruction, migration and economic changes shaped the cityscape.
+People from the Andes, the coast, the Amazon region and other countries moved to Lima.
+This created a city that simultaneously shows many forms of Peruvian identity.

-More historical background is available on the page History of Peru.
+More historical background is provided on the page History of Peru.

 Lima is located on the central Pacific coast of Peru.
-Although the city is directly on the sea, there is hardly any rain.
-This apparent contradiction is part of the special climatic situation of the Peruvian coast.
+Although the city is directly by the sea, there is hardly any rain.
+This apparent contradiction is part of the special climate situation of the Peruvian coast.

 The cold Humboldt Current cools the air over the Pacific.
-This creates stable air layers, little rain, and frequent fog.
-This fine coastal fog is called Garúa and particularly characterizes the months of the coastal winter.
+This creates stable air layers, little rain and frequent fog.
+This fine coastal fog is called GarĆŗa and particularly characterizes the months of the coastal winter.

-From December to April, Lima is usually brighter, warmer, and sunnier.
-From about May to November, the city often appears gray, damp, and cool.
-Still, it barely rains.
-However, the air sometimes feels as if someone has wrapped the city in a cold washcloth.
+From December to April, Lima is usually brighter, warmer and sunnier.
+From about May to November, the city often appears gray, humid and cool.
+It still hardly rains.
+However, the air sometimes feels as if someone had wrapped the city in a cold washcloth.

-For visitors, this means: A light jacket belongs in your luggage even if Peru sounds like sunshine.
+For visitors, this means: A light jacket should be packed even if Peru sounds sunny.
 Those who arrive in January or February often experience a completely different Lima than someone in July.

 For travel planning, the page Climate in Peru is also suitable.